Looking to earn a doctor of pharmacy degree? The Wingate University School of Pharmacy prepares students for success.

 The School of Pharmacy offers three postgraduate training experiences.
 One is designed for those interested in ambulatory care.
 The second is a fellowship that focuses on medical information.
 The third is a community pharmacy residency.
 We’d like to introduce you to the preceptors for the ambulatory care residency and the medical information preceptors.
 If you’re curious about how our alumni do after completing their fellowship or residency, our ambulatory care alumni and medical information alumni pages provide a compelling tale of the success enjoyed by previous residents and fellows.

 Support When You Need It

 Students value the hands-on experience offered by Wingate University, and you get the support you need along the way.
 In fact, our students have said the supportive family environment is one thing they like most about our program.
 Professors want you to succeed as much as you do and help you however they can.
 Plus, the students you meet in classes, labs and student clubs become your friends and biggest supporters as you earn your Doctor of Pharmacy degree.

 One of the biggest decisions you make when you apply to the School of Pharmacy is choosing to study on the Wingate campus or the Hendersonville campus.
 If you choose the Wingate campus, you study in a number of different types of classrooms and labs in the Levine College of Health Sciences building.
 If you choose the Hendersonville campus, a 95,000-square-foot, state-of-the-art facility becomes your home for learning.
-Both campuses have state-of-the art facilities that prepare you for the profession.

 We have made an effort to provide you with answers to your questions about the School of Pharmacy.
 On these pages you can find: